aspinwall-ui/aspinwall-launcher/docs/widgets/creating_widgets.md

 This document serves as a tutorial for creating a new widget, as well as a reference for working with the Widget base class.

+For a more concrete API reference, see [Widget API reference](docs/widgets/widget_api.md).

 ## What is a widget?

 In purely technical terms, a **widget** is a simple box containing a small, one-window GTK application.